LANTAU ISLAND

 FERRY –

-From Tung Chung New Development Pier there is also a scenic kaido ferry service to/from Sha Lo Wan, Tai O and Tuen Mun operated by Fortune Ferry Company.
+From Tung Chung Development Pier there is also a scenic kaido ferry service to/from Sha Lo Wan, Tai O and Tuen Mun operated by Fortune Ferry Company.
 For more detailed information on the Tai O to Tung Chung ferry service see HOW TO GET TO;

 Timetable can be viewed here;